 cl.
-22A(1), Schedule7 LGA 2002.
+22A(1), Schedule7 LGA 2002. cl 11(2)d of the OIC.

 8.6 Process for calling an emergency meeting

 The notice of the time and place of an emergency meeting, and of the matters in respect of which the emergency meeting is being called, must be given by the person calling the meeting or by another person on that person's behalf.